 (YUGOSLAVIA DISINTEGRATES – continued)

-Meanwhile, Muslims in Bosnia were also restive and looking forward to emancipation from Serbia's Communist rule.
-Any such attempt was bound for trouble given the 31 percent Serb population dispersed in Bosnia.
-Muslims were largely in the cities and generally more prosperous and educated than the Bosnians.
+Meanwhile, Muslims in Bosnia had been restive and looking forward to emancipation from Serbia's Communist rule.
+Bosnia's population was 31 percent Serbian.
+Muslims were largely in the cities and generally more prosperous and educated than other Bosnians.
 The Bosnian Serbs were to a great extent rural, and they were Orthodox Christian.
 A Bosnian Serb, Radovan Karadzic, warned the Muslims against any move toward national separation, to no effect.
 War broke out between those wanting independence and those opposed.
 At the end of February, 1992, a referendum in Bosnia produced a 64 percent vote in favor of independence – the Serbs having boycotted the voting.

-By now Milosevic realized that the old Yugoslavia was dead, and in April a new Federal Republic of Yugoslavia was created, consisting of Serbia and Montenegro, with Belgrade as its capital.
-Macedonia had opted for independence, and Milosevic and Karadzic were pursuing war in Bosnia, with plans of making two-thirds of Bosnia under Serb control.
-The Serbs in Bosnia tried to carve out areas that were exclusively Serbian – in other words "cleansed" of Muslims.
-The Serb army changed clothing and joined the war on the side of the Serbs.
+By now Milosevic realized that the old Yugoslavia was no more, and in April a new Federal Republic of Yugoslavia was created, consisting of Serbia and Montenegro, with Belgrade as its capital.
+Macedonia had opted for independence.
+Milosevic and Karadzic had plans to put two-thirds of Bosnia under Serb control.
+The Serbs in Bosnia tried to carve out areas that were exclusively Serbian – in other words "cleansed" of those who were not Serbs.
+Members of the Serb army changed clothing and joined the war on the side of the Bosnian Serbs.
 They pushed against the largely Muslim forces, drove people from their homes, committed atrocities, laid siege to the city of Sarajevo and erected concentration camps.

 The United Nations took responsibility for settling the conflict in Bosnia.
-At the end of May, 1992, the United Nations, responding to a U.S. initiative, imposed economic sanctions against the Federal Republic of Yugoslavia.
-The U.N. had a peacekeeping force in Bosnia, made up of soldiers from Europe.
-And the U.N. and the pacific minded European Community remained opposed to taking sides in the Bosnian conflict.
-Moreover, it also prohibited the supplying of arms to either the Bosnians fighting against the Serbs or the Serbian forces, which frustrated the Muslim forces, who desperately wanted arms with which to defend themselves.
-The United Nations created "safe areas" in Bosnia without a strategy to protect such areas, and the Bosnia side in the conflict continued to lose ground to the combined force of Bosnian Serbs and the Serbian army.
+At the end of May, 1992, the UN, imposed economic sanctions against the Federal Republic of Yugoslavia.
+The UN had a peacekeeping force in Bosnia, made up of soldiers from Europe.
+Fighting continued and Bosnians wanted arms with which to defend themselves the Serbs.
+The UN prohibited this.
+The UN and the European Community remained opposed to taking sides in the Bosnian conflict.
+The United Nations created "safe areas" in Bosnia without a strategy to protect such areas, and Bosnians continued to lose ground to the combined force of Bosnian Serbs and the Serbian army.

-In the United States, the Bush administration had decided not to become militarily involved in Balkan conflicts.
-The U.S. had fought the Gulf War in 1991 and coming off that war the Bush Administration was of the opinion that conflicts in the Balkans should be settled by the powers in Europe, and it was encouraged in this decision by European powers agreeing that it should be they who intervened in the Balkans rather than the United States.
+In the United States, the administration of George Herbert Walker Bush had decided not to become militarily involved in the Balkan conflict.
+It was encouraged by European powers agreeing that it should be they who intervened in the Balkans rather than the United States.
 Nevertheless, exploring alternatives, the Bush administration discussed the possibility of using air power against Serb artillery around Sarajevo and other targets.
-The lessons of Vietnam were raised, with the head of the Joint Chiefs of Staff, Colin Powell, a Vietnam veteran, leading the charge.
-He did not want to risk sending United States forces into another war in which the United States would become bogged down and uncommitted to victory.
+The lessons of Vietnam were raised, and the head of the Joint Chiefs of Staff, Colin Powell, a Vietnam veteran, was opposed to what he saw as the risk sending United States forces into another war in which the United States would become bogged down and uncommitted to victory.
 Powell and advisors to the Bush administration rejected the limited use of air power, and President Bush agreed with them.

-After George Bush and Colin Powell designed the victory over Saddam Hussein, Bush lost his bid for another four years as President of the United States – to William Jefferson Clinton.
+In 1992, President Bush lost his bid for another four years in office.
+William Jefferson Clinton was the winner.
 Clinton had criticized Bush's policy toward Bosnia, and after taking office he looked toward taking a tougher stand against the Serbs.
 His Secretary of State, Warren Christopher, went to Europe to argue for lifting the arms embargo against the Bosnians so they could better defend themselves and to argue for the use of airpower against the Serbs.
-The Europeans remained pacifistic, and the U.S. military, still led by Powell, continued to oppose any involvement in Bosnia, including airdrops to Bosnian forces.
-It was argued that any military action against the Serbs would anger them, making life more dangerous for the U.N. forces there.
-And it was argued that the United States had no right to do this because it had no men of its own among the U.N. forces in Bosnia.
+The Europeans remained pacifistic, and the US military, still led by Powell, continued to oppose any involvement in Bosnia, including airdrops to Bosnian forces.
+It was argued that any military action against the Serbs would anger the Serbs making life more dangerous for the UN forces there.
+And it was argued that the United States had no right to do this because it had no men of its own among the UN forces in Bosnia.